Who is eligible for Inclusion services?

 The headquarters for Gateway SRA is in the Anna Emery Hanson Center, located at 59th and Garfield Streets in Burr Ridge.
 The Ray Graham-owned and operated facility is a modern, fully handicapped-accessible building on a 12.5-acre site.
 The Hanson Center offers indoor and outdoor program space, including a barn and two riding arenas for horsemanship instruction.
 Other locations in the seven-community area also act as program sites.

 Gateway SRA offerings are suited to meet a wide range of needs and capabilities.
 A complete guide to all Gateway programming can be found at the Gateway Special Recreation Association website where you can review the entire current brochure.
-For information please contact Ryan Massengill at Ryanc [at] raygraham.org, and visit the Inclusion Program Information page.
+For information please contact Ryan Massengill at Ryanc [at] raygraham.org.

 Who do I contact if I have questions?